 - Your center – and staff – could be placed on the National Disqualified List (NDL).

-Step 5: Notice of Official Termination and Disqualification
+Step 5: Notice of Official Termination and Disqualification (Final Action / NDL Placement)

 If you lose the appeal – or if you don’t appeal at all – your sponsor issues a Notice of Termination and Disqualification.